 Here’s the funny thing about what I do.
 I don’t actually want you to be my patient.
 Of course, there are exceptions to that statement.
 (Like if you want to be proactive and preserve your fertility).
 But in general, I’d much prefer to share with you what I’ve learned about preparing for pregnancy in hopes that it makes your journey to parenthood easier.
 A journey that goes without needing to see me.

-So here it is, the 10 things to avoid when looking to start a family (watch the Egg Whisperer Show on this topic here).
+So here it is, the 10 things to avoid when looking to grow your family.

 1. Avoid Ignoring The Obvious